-New York's first dedicated compliance platform built to help you file securely, accurately, and on time — so you can stay in good standing without the stress of government paperwork.
+NYLTA.com™ is New York’s first dedicated compliance platform built to help you file securely, accurately, and on time—so your business stays in good standing without the stress of government paperwork.

-You’ll be directed to our secure NYLTA pre-registration page.
+You’ll be directed to our free NYLTA pre-registration page.

 🔒 Secure & Encrypted Submission | Takes Less Than 2 Minutes